carpentries-incubator/machine-learning-novice-python/_episodes/06-validation.md

 ```
 {: .output}

 Not bad!
 There was a slight drop in performance on our test set, but that is to be expected.
-We now want to tweak our model to see if we can improve the accuracy.
-Adding features might help?

 ## Validation set